wbrowar/craft-guide/README.md

 ## Setup

 1. Visit the **Guide Settings** page to configure a couple of setup options.
 The **Template Path** setting is required for guides to be displayed from Twig files in your project’s `/templates` directory.
 The `Asset Volume` setting is recommended when screenshots and other images are used in your guide content.
-2. Create your guides using the built-in editor or by selecting templates added to your **Template Path**.
+2. Create your guides using the built-in editor or by selecting templates added to your **Template Path** directory.
 3. Use the **Guide Organizer** to place your guides around the Craft CMS Control Panel.

 ---